 They make sure they create and maintain daily health and well-being routines.
 Sticking to it has its many rewards.
 You have to simply prioritize the important aspects of your life to create a balance.

-Many people may not desire a daily exercise routine, but it is very important.
+Many people may not desire a daily exercise routine, much less a morning exercise habit, but it is very important.
 We have found, through polls and interviews, that most successful entrepreneurs have an exercise routine.
 Even if it is just walking.

 Most successful female entrepreneurs will actually get up one hour prior to the family in order to get some time to themselves.
 There is a lot to be said for this.